Student ADA at Seattle Public Schools

 Ensuring information and communications is easily accessible for all students in Seattle Public Schools.

 Seattle Public Schools is committed to non-discrimination and ensuring that information and communications for District-sponsored programs, events, and activities is accessible to students with disabilities.
-This includes students who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Seeks to increase the academic achievement of all students by helping schools of the American Disabilities Act (Law enacted by the U.S. Congress in 1990 designed to protect the).
+This includes students who are deaf or hearing impaired as well as blind or visually impaired in accordance with Section 504 and Title II of the American Disabilities Act (ADA).

 To ensure that communication for students with disabilities is as effective as for non-disabled students, it is the responsibility of the District to act on each request for auxiliary aids and services upon request.
 These services will be provided in an accessible format at no cost to the student.